docwza/deep-rl-tsc/README.md

 ![Screenshot](doc/double.png)

-Vehicles generation is implemented in Vehicle.py class.
+Vehicle generation is implemented in Vehicle.py class.
 Vehicles are generated uniform randomly over origin edges with their departure times into the network modelled as a Poisson process.
 SUMO subscriptions are used to optimize performance accessing vehicle data.
 Yellow and red phases when tranisition the traffic signal between conflicting green phases, their duration controlled by `-yellow 4 -red 4`.

 ### Reinforcement Learning